 Harmonize our services

 The bus network reconfiguration is taking place gradually, one sector at a time.
 It started in 2019 with the Chambly-Richelieu-Carignan, Le Richelain and Roussillon sectors.
-The consultation process for these sectors was completed in winter 2020, and implementation of the new network is scheduled for fall 2022, when the REM opens on the South Shore.
+The consultation process for these sectors was completed in winter 2020, and the new network is scheduled to launch in 2023, when the REM opens on the South Shore.